Layerpath/layerpath-docs/docs/demos/create-a-demo.md

 1. Complete your demonstration workflow
 2. Click the **"Stop Recording"** button
-3. LayerPath will process your recording (usually takes 30-60 seconds)
+3. Layerpath will process your recording (usually takes 30-60 seconds)

 ### Initial Review